laballab/tour-of-mutants/README.md

 # Tour Of Mutants

+This project is an extension of the Tour of Heroes Angular project.
+It included Heroes and Villains, namely Mutants!
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 ## Development server